Yingjia-Wan/HalluScore/README.md

 # HalluScore

-HalluScore is a holistic factuality evaluation metric of long-form generations, focusing on two dimensions of facuality: **factual precision** and **factual density**.
-The evaluation pipeline follows the decompose-then-verify framework which consists of three steps: (1) `claim extraction`, (2) `evidence collection`, and (3) `claim verification`.
-However, HalluScore offers the following major features addressing several pain points:
+HalluScore is a holistic factuality evaluation framework of long-form generations, focusing on two dimensions of facuality: **factual precision** and **factual density**.
+The evaluation follows the decompose-then-verify framework which consists of three steps: (1) `claim extraction`, (2) `evidence collection`, and (3) `claim verification`.

+Compared to previous evaluation pipelines, HalluScore offers the following major features addressing several pain points:

 - **Efficient**: HalluScore adds a simple 'pre-verificatoin' task to the `claim extraction` stage during the LLM extractor's generation, drastically improving the compute efficiency and high token usages.
 This also lifts the burden of requirements for time-consuming and menually engineered claim revisions.
 In addition, asynchronous multi-step processing are implemented to optmize the pipeline efficiency.
 - **Uncertainty Checking**: To systematically curb the LLM-as-judge's overconfidence during pre-verification and `claim verification`, HalluScore calibrates a *token-logprob-based threshold* as a proxy for uncertainty checking, so as to automatically check the validity of each verification label.
-- **Domain-Agnostic**: HalluScore is applicable to all QA/non-QA generations (e.g., knowledge-based QA, story-writing, reasoning), and can especially cater to evaluating long-form generation.
-[TO ADD]
+- **Reliably Domain-Agnostic**: HalluScore is applicable to all QA/non-QA generations (e.g., knowledge-based QA, story-writing, reasoning), and can especially cater to evaluating long-form generation.
+By collecting and scraping *document-level long-context evidence* from the open web, HalluScore enables a more powerful *retrieval-augmented verifier* equipped with a dynamic and rich search-augmented knowledge source, addressing the frequent issues of irrelevant evidence/inconclusive verification.
-- **Reliable**: By collecting and scraping *document-level long-context evidence* from the open web, HalluScore enables a more powerful *retrieval-augmented verifier* equipped with a dynamic and rich search-augmented knowledge source, addressing the frequent issues of irrelevant evidence/inconclusive verification.
-The long-context evidene can also provide the verifier with the reference source to justify its verification by locating relevant texts, offering more transparency to the decompose-then-verify evaluation framework.
+- **Transparency**: The long-context evidene can also provide the verifier with the reference source to justify its verification by locating relevant texts, offering more transparency to the decompose-then-verify evaluation framework.
-- **Factual Precision vs. Factual Density**:
+- **Holistic Metric**: (Factual Precision vs. Factual Density)...

 *Under-Construction Note:* The repo currently provides a easy-to-run metric tool for factuality evaluation of any QA generation.
 Feel free to try it out.
-More details about score calculation, benchmark results, and human evaluation will be provided later.
+More features as well as details about metric design, benchmark results, and human evaluation will be provided later.

 ## Repository Structure
 ```